ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 - YAML:
 - {JSON}

-Note: n
+Note:

-Textual data protocols are well known and mainly those.
+Textual data protocols are well known and mainly those: XWL, YAML and JSON.
 XML is gradually replaced by JSON.
 More concise and readable.
 YAML is even more concise and readable but a little bit harder to parse by machines.
+That's why JSON is often considered the de-facto standard.

 ----